 Originally, these Italianate structures were topped with an ornate French mansard roof that was removed in the 1890s and replaced with a full floor matching the lower ones.

-The cream city brick building with iron storefronts was called the Lawrence Block (booklovers can insert their own joke here) because it was built by an investment group helmed by Jabez Lawrence.
+The cream city brick building with iron storefronts was called the Lawrence Block (booklovers can insert their own joke here) because it was built by an investment group helmed by Judah Lawrence.

 According to a city landmark designation report, “The original building was a mansard-roofed, four-story, speculative, retail and loft-manufacturing structure with seven storefronts and three floors of offices and manufacturing space above.